freeglut/freeglut/doc/api.md

 - Provide additional information and trivia

-Keep in mind that any and all functions in the [Table of Contents](#table-of-contents) that contain "[fg]" are extended functionality that is not part of FreeGLUT.
+Keep in mind that any and all functions in the [Table of Contents](#table-of-contents) that contain "[fg]" are extended functionality that is not part of GLUT.
-This will, of course, be mentioned in the API reference for each function, because who reads introductions! :D
+This will, of course, be mentioned in the API reference for each function, because who reads introductions!

 # Background